Luis Gutiérrez: Consumer rights

 In February 2009, Gutiérrez introduced H.R.
 1214, the "Payday Loan Reform Act of 2009", co-sponsored by other members of the House of Representatives, including members of the House leadership.
 H.R.
 1214 would cap the annual percentage rate (APR) for payday loans at 391 percent in the 23 states where it is now allowed to exceed 391 percent.

-Gutiérrez was also a principal backer of the Dodd-Frank bill that created the United States Consumer Financial Protection Bureau.
+Gutiérrez also introduced an amendment to the Dodd-Frank bill that created the United States Consumer Financial Protection Bureau changing the formula by which banks were assessed to support the Federal Deposit Insurance Corp.'s bailout fund.
+The change made assessments based on total assets instead of total deposits, adding $1.4 billion in increased FDIC payments in its first year in force while reducing the cost to smaller community banks.